 Macular degeneration, a leading cause of vision loss among older adults in the United States, is a condition that affects the central part of the retina known as the macula.
-Early detection of macular degeneration is crucial as it allows for timely intervention and management, potentially slowing the progression of the disease.
 This article explores the early symptoms of macular degeneration, providing insights into how they manifest and what individuals should be aware of as they age.

 Common Early Symptoms